SAFER: Risk-Constrained Sample-then-Filter in Large Language Models: Experiment

 We next discuss how, under various desired risk levels ($\alpha$), SAFER controls the EER of the sampling stage.
 As presented in Figure~\ref{fig: first stage risk control}, we compare our method with the previous TRON approach under conditions with abstention, i.e., we maintain the test data points that fail to obtain admissible answers via finite sampling ($M$ samples in this case).
 It can be observed that, at certain risk levels, the sampling budget derived by TRON fails to control the EER on the test set.
 For instance, when $\alpha= 0.03$, TRON with the OpenChat-3.5 model on TriviaQA yields a test-time EER exceeding 0.06.
 In contrast, SAFER consistently maintains the EER below the corresponding risk level $\alpha$ across both datasets and all five LLMs.
 Since TRON does not account for cases where the model fails to obtain an admissible answer through limited sampling during calibration, the derived sampling budget cannot be effectively applied to the test set.
 As a result, some test data points that should be abstained from lead to errors exceeding the target risk level.
 SAFER effectively resolves this issue, making the sampling stage more rigorous and practical.

 As mentioned, for the same question, LLMs may produce some irrelevant or incorrect answers in the candidate set due to hallucinations or the use of temperature sampling strategies~\citep{zhu2025scaling,hou2025probabilistic}.
 SAFER adapts the conformal risk control framework to address this.
 As illustrated in Table~\ref{tab:stage two risk control}, although some correct answers may be filtered out due to the limitations of UQ (as no perfect method yet exists to fully distinguish correct from incorrect answers), SAFER still maintains control over the miscoverage rate of admissible answers in the final prediction sets on both the TriviaQA and CoQA datasets—ensuring that the EER consistently remains below the joint upper bound of $\alpha$, and $\beta$.
 At that point, SAFER achieves two-stage guarantees, rigorously controlling test-time EER.
 Furthermore, as presented in Figure~\ref{fig: waterfall}, given a fixed sampling budget under a specified $\alpha$, the filtering guided by the risk level $\beta$ substantially reduces the size of the final prediction set.
 For instance, when $\beta$ is as small as 0.1, the average set size decreases from 7.9 to 5.5 on the TriviaQA dataset with the Llama-3.1-8B model, and the prediction set size continues to shrink as $\beta$ increases.
 At the same time, the test-time EER consistently remains below the upper bound.
 Results of two-stage risk control on ScienceQA are provided in Appendix ~\ref{app: sci}.
+While we primarily utilize entropy-based uncertainty, our framework is metric-agnostic.
+We validate SAFER's effectiveness on black-box models (e.g., GPT-4o-mini) using consistency-based frequency scores in Appendix ~\ref{app:black-box}.